 Short route riders will set off third in the Whitby Grand Depart and follow the road along West Cliff.
 Heading North through the beautiful seaside village of Sandsend all routes tackle the climb of Lythe Bank at 2.7miles.
 The routes now include the climb of Ellerby Bank at 9 miles in.
-From there everyone head across the A171 and drops down into the picturesque village of Lealholm for the feed stop which include award winning pork pies.
+From there everyone head across the A171 and drops down into the picturesque village of Lealholm for the feed stop which includes award-winning pork pies.

 It is here we have our first route split so look out for your correct route after the feed station.